MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/accounts-payable/mobile-invoice-approvals.md

 [!include [banner](../includes/banner.md)]

-Mobile capabilities in Microsoft Dynamics 365 for Finance and Operations let a business user design mobile experiences.
+Mobile capabilities let a business user design mobile experiences.
 For advanced scenarios, the platform also lets developers extend the capabilities as they desire.
 The most effective way to learn some of the new concepts on mobile is to go through the process of designing a few scenarios.
 This topic is intended to provide a practical approach to designing mobile scenarios by taking vendor invoice approvals for mobile as a use case.
 This topic should help you design other variations of the scenarios and can also be applied to other scenarios that aren’t related to vendor invoices.

 Prerequisites
 -------------